mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 - `upsertSingleView` is the function that updates or inserts the Single View to the Single Views collection on Mongo
 - `deleteSingleView` is the function that deletes the Single View from the Single Views collection on Mongo

-`upsertSV` and `fullDeleteSV` are two utility functions that the library exports that handle the upsert and the delete of the single view.
+`upsertSV` and `deleteSV` are two utility functions that the library exports that handle the upsert and the delete of the single view.

 :::note
-The `fullDeleteSV` function makes a *real delete* of the document on MongoDb.
+The `deleteSV` function makes a *real delete* of the document on MongoDb.
 So, unlike the **projections** deletion, it does *not* make a virtual delete.
 :::

 The Single View creator needs to be stopped when the process is stopping.
 To do that, we use the `onClose` hook: